Ark0N/-CS2-Benchmark-Automation/README.md

 ## ▶ Running a Benchmark

-1. Close any running CapFrameX instances (the script will also do this for you).
-2. Run **`Run_Benchmark.bat`**.
+1. Run **`Run_Benchmark.bat`** for a direct run or use the `GUI-Lauincher.bat`
-3. Sit back:
+2. Sit back:
    - CapFrameX launches in the background.
    - CS2 starts, loads the workshop FPS Benchmark map.
-   - After a short delay, capture begins (listen for the beeps).
+   - 6 Seconds after the console is closed, the capture begins (listen for the beeps).
    - The script quits CS2 when finished.
-4. Open CapFrameX to review your data — full graphs, frametime plots, averages, **1% lows**, CPU/GPU metrics.
+3. Open CapFrameX to review your data — full graphs, frametime plots, averages, **1% lows**, CPU/GPU metrics.

 ---